kurianvijay/bookmark-manager/README.md

 The Bookmark class goes and gets the bookmarks, and gives back all the bookmarks in an array to the controller.
 The controller renders the array of bookmarks to a webpage, which it sends as a response to the user

+DATABASE SETUP - INSTRUCTIONS
+Anyone needing to setup the database from scratch will need to do the following things:

+Connect to psql
+Create the database using the psql command CREATE DATABASE bookmark_manager;
+Connect to the database using the pqsl command \c bookmark_manager;
+Run the query we have saved in the file 01_create_bookmarks_table.sql